amolenaar/elixir_lambda/elixir-lambda-blog.md

 ## Final thoughts

 The Lambda model is straight forward.
 It's good to see that the use of custom runtimes does not involve a performance hit.
-With the tools described above, it's quite straightforward to add support for a language not present on AWS Lambda today.
-You'll have to do without the web editor, which I did not consider a big loss since I want to put my code in Git anyway.
+With the tools described above, it's quite simple to add support for a language not present on AWS Lambda today.
+You can even use the web editor, which is nice, but not a big deal since your code needs to be put in source control anyway.

 Have a look at the [Elixir Lambda](https://github.com/amolenaar/elixir_lambda) repository and give it a go.
 I've added Cloudformation templates and a Makefile for convenience.
 Let me know what you think!

 ----

 <a name="footnote1">[1]</a> Well, you could execute F# code with the .Net runtime.